D2-mods/The-Workshop-Kitpack/d2-workshopkits/readme.txt

 Version info:

+v2.7
+- Beast Hunter (multiclass): Wasn't able to equip the "Big Metal Unit" armor (usable by every kit).
+This is fixed.

 v2.6
 - Improved icons for Caryll runes.
 The differences should be easier to see.
 - Adjusted timings of a couple visual effects.